 Education and Outreach Specialist

-Duties may include: implementing educational activities, teaching the water cycle and other environmental topics to 4th and 5th grade students, facilitating educational workshops for adults, helping organize StreamTeam’s county wide Earth Day Festival , writing newsletter articles, and implementing watershed restoration.
-This position will serve closely with the StreamTeam Program Coordinator to implement outreach and volunteer activities, with many activities occurring on Saturdays.
-Approximately 10-30% of time will be spent in the field.
-This position is a great opportunity for someone interested in education, community outreach, and restoration.
+This member is part of the largest Earth Day Fest in SW Washington, Make a Difference Day, Stream Stewards, and various volunteer-driven restoration events.
+Outreach is the core of our program.
+By increasing awareness of the issues facing our watersheds, we can promote community involved restoration.
+Duties may include: leading educational activities, teaching the water cycle and other environmental topics to 4th and 5th grade students, facilitating educational workshops for adults, helping organize StreamTeam’s Earth Day Fest, writing newsletter articles and implementing watershed restoration.
+This position serves closely with the StreamTeam Program Coordinator to implement outreach and volunteer activities, many occurring on Saturdays.
+Restoration activities range from tree planting, potting and maintenance to invasive removal.
+Approximately 33-67% of time will be spent in the field.
+This position is great for someone interested in education, community outreach and restoration.

 This position focuses on riparian restoration and monitoring.
 Approximately 25% of this member’s time is spent on activities related to planting and maintaining trees and providing logistical support for volunteers and contract crews at project sites.
 The monitoring portion comprises about 25% of the member’s time.
 The monitoring program helps us to better understand the efficacy of restoration projects as well as to engage volunteers in the study of stream health.
 Duties include: monitoring plant survival, understory and water quality as well as providing technical assistance to contract crews, tool/equipment maintenance and inventory, site maintenance (invasives control), and tree planting.
 50% of the member’s time will be spent on other activities, including potting, weeding and watering in the native plant nursery, preparing tree protectors, leading volunteers and educational/outreach related activities.
 This member will perform many physical tasks in adverse weather conditions.